gmancino/DEEPSTORM/ReadMe.md

 ```

 #### data
 The `data` folder contains subfolders housing the training/testing data used in the experiments.
-To add a new dataset...
+To add a new dataset, include the folders here and modify lines containing `torch.utils.data.DataLoader` in the corresponding methods file

 #### helpers
 The `helpers` folder contains helper functions utilized by all methods.
 These are: